LukaszLapaj/AirPurifierDriver/README.md

 const login = "postgres";
 const password = "";
 ```
-If You won't be using database, remove this import in `app.js` and set logging flag to false:
+If You won't be using database, remove this import in `app.mjs` and set logging flag to false:
 ```
-import * as db from './db.js';
+import * as db from './db.mjs';
 ```
 ```
 const databaseLogging = false;